Coarse-graining particulate two-phase flow: Coarse-graining method

 To write Eq.~(\ref{InteractionTerm}) in a more compact form, we introduce the notations $\underline{A}_{\mathbb{V}^p}\equiv\frac{1}{V^p}\int_{\mathbb{V}^p}A\d V$ and $\underline{A}_{\mathbb{S}^p}\equiv\frac{1}{S^p}\int_{\mathbb{S}^p}A\d S$, with $S^p$ the surface area of a particle $p$, yielding

 Note that $\bm{\nabla}$ in both Eqs.~(\ref{InteractionTerm}) and (\ref{InteractionTerm2}) acts on the `$\bm{x}$' within $\delta^p_{\mathrm{L}\bm{x}}$.

 Equation~(\ref{InteractionTerm2}) expresses the fluid-solid interaction term $\bm{\sigma}\cdot\bm{\nabla}X^p$ as the sum of the negative microscopic hydrodynamic force per unit volume, $-X^p\bm{f}^p_\mathrm{h}$, and a divergence term.
-Upon summing over all particles and averaging, since $\langle\cdot\rangle$ commutes with $\bm{\nabla}$, the latter can be interpreted as the divergence of a stress associated with fluid-solid interactions, while the former becomes the negative macroscopic hydrodynamic force density:
+Upon summing over all particles and averaging, since $\langle\cdot\rangle$ commutes with $\bm{\nabla}$, we obtain the macroscopic fluid phase momentum balance, in which the latter term becomes the divergence of a stress associated with fluid-solid interactions, while the former term becomes the negative macroscopic hydrodynamic force density:

 where $\bm{f}_\mathrm{h}\equiv\sum_pX^p\bm{f}^p_\mathrm{h}$ is the microscopic hydrodynamic force density and $\bm{\sigma^\mathrm{f}}$ the effective fluid phase stress tensor, given by